Poluino/Docs/docs/betaapi.rst

 .. code-block:: json

   {
-    "email": Your Email,
+    "email": "Your Email",
-    "password": A Hash of Your Password,
+    "password": "A Hash of Your Password",
-    "name": Your Name,
+    "name": "Your Name",
-    "id": Your UID,
+    "id": "Your UID",
     "email_opt_in": 1,
-    "verified": yes or no,
+    "verified": "yes or no",
-    "api": Your API Package,
+    "api": "Your API Package",
-    "requests": Requests You Made within the Hour, "discord_id": Your Discord ID,
+    "requests": "Requests You Made within the Hour", "discord_id": "Your Discord ID",
-    "discord_confirmed": 1 or 0,
+    "discord_confirmed": "1 or 0",
-    "discord_mentioned": 1 or 0,
+    "discord_mentioned": "1 or 0",
-    "discord_notified": 1 or 0,
+    "discord_notified": "1 or 0",
-    "admin": 1 or 0
+    "admin": "1 or 0"
   }

 Get Public Board Data